-Football has clear rules making the game comprehensible for fans and giving the players the basic conditions for their behaviour.
+Football has clear rules making the game comprehensible for fans and giving the players the basic conditions for their behavior.
 And there are referees who ensure that everyone complies by these rules.

 It was an incorrect decision that could have been avoided had there been the technological solutions we have nowadays.
 In every part of our society, rules have to be questioned and adapted.
 We should not discuss refereeing performances but support decisions to help their work.